University of Findlay CAEP Approved Programs

 |

-Value added data for principals from the state includes:
+Value added data for principal completers:

 The ODHE provided data from the Ohio Teacher Evaluation System (OTES) for completers.